Skip Header

 There are several ways you can take money out of your pension, depending on what you need and what you’re planning to do in retirement:

-1. Just take the tax-free cash – you take out a tax-free lump sum (typically 25% of your pension up to a limit of £268,275) and leave the rest invested until you decide to make more withdrawals or set up a regular income.
+1. Just take the tax-free cash – you take out a tax-free lump sum (you can normally take up to 25% of any funds as a tax-free lump sum, as long as this amount is not higher than your available allowances) and leave the rest invested until you decide to make more withdrawals or set up a regular income.

-4. Take out a lump sum, with 25% tax free – this is technically known as an Uncrystallised Funds Pension Lump Sum (UFPLS) and it means 25% up to a limit of £268,275 of your withdrawal is tax-free, with the rest taxable as if you had earned it from a job.
+4. Take out a lump sum, with 25% tax-free – this is technically known as an Uncrystallised Funds Pension Lump Sum (UFPLS) and it means you can normally take up to 25% of any funds as a tax-free lump sum (as long as this amount is not higher than your available allowances) with the rest taxable with the rest taxable as if you had earned it from a job.

 A couple of questions to ask yourself first